usnistgov/FIPS201/foreword.md

 # 11. Waivers. {#f-11}

-The  Federal  Information  Security  Management  Act  (FISMA)  does  not  allow for waivers to Federal Information Processing Standards (FIPS) that are made mandatory by the Secretary of Commerce.
+The  Federal  Information  Security  Management  Act  (FISMA)  does  not  allow for waivers to FIPS that are made mandatory by the Secretary of Commerce.

 # 12. Where to Obtain Copies. {#f-12}